G-Core/product-documentation/documentation/streaming-platform/ai-video-service/generate-ai-subtitles-and-add-them-to-video/generate-captions-via-api.md

 # Extended use of AI API for any video inside or outside the Video Streaming platform

 AI ​​system can process any video stored in an MP4 container and available via a direct download link.
-Please note that links to YouTube and Vimeo, etc. are not links to a video file, so they cannot be used for processing.
+Please note that links to YouTube, Vimeo, etc., are not links to a video file, so they cannot be used for processing.

 ### Step 1.
 Obtain an MP4 link

-If the video is on an external source, get a link to this video.
-The link must be HTTP/S and the file must be available for downloading without authorization.
+If the video is from an external source, get a link to it.
+The link must be in HTTPS format and the file must be available for downloading without authorization.

 Let's look at an example of getting a link from our video storage.